LeePaulison/simple-keyboard/README.md

 <blockquote>Virtual Keyboard for Javascript.
 Compatible with your JS, React, Angular or Vue projects.</blockquote>

+## Note:

+This is a fork of simple-keyboard maintained by Advanced Automation Corporation (AAC).
+It included accessibility enhancements to meet Sectio 508a compliance, as well as functionality changes to meet client requirements.

 ## 🚀 Demo

 [Demo Showcase (Vanilla, Angular, React, Vue)](https://simple-keyboard.com/demo)